lsst/dp1_lsst_io/docs/products/time_measurements/index.rst

     :alt: Astronomical timescale differences over the past 25 years.

     Figure 1: Differences in the various astronomical timescales over the past 25 years (credit: Tim Lister).

+Timescales can be converted between using the astropy python library.